Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization

-Document Summarization comes with its own set of challenges.
-These are essentially specific to the case of long texts, since there is typically no reason to summarize a short text, but a subset of them are shared with the challenges faced by long-document classifiers.
+Document summarization comes with its own set of task-specific challenges, essentially applying almost exclusively to the long input document case, since there is typically no reason to summarize a short text.

-\begin{itemize} \item \textbf{Input size}: The length of the input document gives rise to significant issues which go beyond simple computational and hardware requirements.
+\begin{itemize} \item \textbf{Multiple topics}: The length of the input document gives rise to significant issues which go beyond simple computational and hardware requirements.
 Extractive DNNs particularly struggle with long documents \cite{xiao}; the greater the length of the input, the more topics it typically covers, thus the harder it is for a DNN to generate a summary covering effectively all of them.

-\item \textbf{Metrics}: The ROUGE evaluation metric \cite{rouge}, which is the most commonly used metric for summarization tasks, might not be sufficient for abstractive DNNs.
-It has been claimed that it performs considerably worse in abstractive DNNs since it lacks semantic understanding of the words it compares.
-Indeed, the ROUGE metric may not even be sufficient for extractive summarization \cite{akter}.
+\item \textbf{Evaluation metrics}: The ROUGE evaluation metric \cite{rouge}, which is the most commonly used metric for summarization tasks, might not be sufficient for abstractive DNNs.
+It has been claimed to perform considerably worse than in the case of extractive summarization, since it lacks semantic understanding of the words it compares \cite{akter}.

-\item \textbf{Sentence extraction}: Framing extractive summarization as a binary decision task assumes that the meaning of individual sentences is independent from that of others, leading to high redundancy.
+\item \textbf{Sentence extraction}: Framing extractive summarization as a binary decision task assumes that the meaning of individual sentences is independent of that of others, leading to high redundancy.
 Even accounting for this fact, such DNNs are still vulnerable to greedily picking general sentences, instead of finding a combination of specific sentences which together summarize the document much more effectively \cite{matchsum}.

 \item \textbf{Repetition}: One of the most common issues of abstractive DNNs dealing with long texts is sentence repetition; this is potentially caused by the over-reliance of a Decoder to its input, which gives rise to an endless loop of phrase repetition \cite{abigail}.
 Internal issues concerning RNNs with attention mechanisms have been pointed out as the root cause of both this issue and of false information appearing in the output summary \cite{suleiman}.